ozansener/active_adaptation/README.md

 - get the top 5000 expected loss make it 1 rest 0
 - combine with gamma = 0.01 or 0.02

-# TODO
-- <del> Figure out what's happening if there is dropout </del>
-- Write the testing code for arbitrary models
-- Test everything on the spreadsheat and look at the result